rfraimow/dpdpscripts/README.md

 Installation
 ------------
-Tested on Ubuntu 12.04 LTS server software: put contents of dpdp_scripts into /usr/local/bin/
+Tested on Ubuntu 12.04 LTS server software: put contents of dpdp_scripts into /usr/local/bin/ Edit in vi the dpdp.conf file so that you can change where the logs go - use sudo to do this, or let your administrator use sudo to do this.

 Then put microservicewatch commands into the crontab application.
 Adjust code as necessary, to get the reports to go where you want them to be.
 It should look similar to this: